STOR-i/Changepoints.jl/README.md

 ![Plot of simulated changepoints](/docs/Plots_example.png?raw=true "Simulated Changepoints")

+## Segmentation with PELT

 To segment the data assuming it is Normally distributed and has a constant variance of one, using a default penalty (the log of the length of the data) can be done using the @PELT macro.
 Currently, this package supports the Plots package for the convenient plotting of the results.
 This package must be explicity loaded to make use of this functionality.
-If the plotting package was loaded after Changepoints, then the user must run an additional command to load the plotting functionaly, e.g.  `Changepoints.Gadfly_init()`.

 ```
 Using Plots